-Armie Hammer, Josh Charles, Daniel Radcliffe, Bobby Cannavale, Kerry Washington, Ruth Wilson, Bryan Cranston, Tatiana Maslany, Elaine May, Lucas Hedges, Ethan Hawke and Paul Dano are among the names hitting Broadway this season, along with British stage titan Glenda Jackson, fresh off her Tony win for Edward Albee's Three Tall Women.
+Armie Hammer, Josh Charles, Daniel Radcliffe, Bobby Cannavale, Kerry Washington, Ruth Wilson, Bryan Cranston, Tatiana Maslany, Elaine May, Lucas Hedges, Annette Bening, Ethan Hawke and Paul Dano are among the names hitting Broadway this season, along with British stage titan Glenda Jackson, fresh off her Tony win for Edward Albee's Three Tall Women.

-Following last season's thin crop of new plays, debuts are lined up from Young Jean Lee, Taylor Mac, Christopher Demos-Brown and Tarell Alvin McCraney, as well as new work from Theresa Rebeck, Richard Bean, James Graham, Jez Butterworth, Lee Hall and Aaron Sorkin, among others.
+Following last season's thin crop of new plays, debuts are lined up from Young Jean Lee, Taylor Mac, Christopher Demos-Brown and Tarell Alvin McCraney, as well as new work from Theresa Rebeck, Richard Bean, Lucas Hnath, James Graham, Jez Butterworth, Lee Hall and Aaron Sorkin, among others.

 A handful of major musicals have out-of-town tryouts in the works and are eyeing Broadway berths this season.
 Those include stage adaptations of the movies Beetlejuice, Moulin Rouge! and Dave; Jagged Little Pill, which takes its score and its thematic cue from the chart-topping 1995 Alanis Morissette album and features a book by Diablo Cody; and Ain't Too Proud, a bio-musical tracing the rise of Motown superstars The Temptations.

 Pundits also are eagerly watching for news of possible London transfers, including the Tina Turner bio Tina, headlining a breakout performance from Adrienne Warren; and Matthew Lopez's two-part epic on gay love after the AIDS crisis, The Inheritance, directed by Stephen Daldry.
-Another London hit, Conor McPherson's Girl From the North Country, with music by Bob Dylan, will have its U.S. premiere at the Public Theater and seems a prime candidate to move uptown.
+Another London hit, Conor McPherson's Girl From the North Country, with music by Bob Dylan, will have its U.S. premiere at the Public Theater and seems a candidate to move uptown.

 Still circling possible venues and dates for a spring opening is a major revival of Lanford Wilson's gritty Pulitzer Prize-winning drama Burn This, co-starring Adam Driver and Keri Russell in her Broadway debut, with Michael Mayer directing.